vonkanehoffen/MyPlanningAlerts-Scraper/README.md

 Scrapes data from local councils' weekly planning lists.

-You'd have thought here would be an API already, hut apparently not... except this one: https://www.landinsight.io/api that costs £45 a month.
+You'd have thought here would be an API already, but apparently not... except this one: https://www.landinsight.io/api that costs £45 a month.

 Hence this.